spencerfolk/spencerfolk.github.io/_projects/project_prop_wake_visualization.md

     Particle image velocimetry data extracted from a 50mm diameter propeller operating at 7,500 rpm.
 </div>

-The velocimetry data further demonstrates how turbulent the wake flow field is.
-One of the more surprising observations we made is that some of the flow velocities were upwards of 10 m/s coming out of a 50mm propeller!
+The animated velocimetry data further demonstrates how turbulent the wake flow field is.
+It seems that on average the wakes were between 1 and 2 m/s on average.
+Keep in mind though that typically these propellers operate between 15-20,000 rpm.

 <div class="row justify-content-sm-center">
   <div class="col-sm mt-3 mt-md-0">